 In 1842, it was determined that a further three years should be funded.
 This period expired in December 1845, and upon urgent representation of the Geographical Society, the Treasury again consented to an extension.

 In 1842, Airy pointed out to the Admiralty the out the inconvenience of furnishing separate estimates to both them and the Treasury – a point he was to make several times, including in 1846 when he proposed that the whole of the cost of the Observatory should be borne on the Navy Estimates – pointing out that ‘the whole Estimates and Accounts of the Observatory never appeared in one public paper’.
 He was rebuffed.
 The charge was eventually transferred to the Admiralty but only when there was a wholesale transfer of this and other publically funded scientific activity from the Treasury accounts to those of the Army and Navy in the year 1868/9.
 Inevitably there is a degree of blurring around the edges with the two different budgets.
-As an example, the Magnetic Superintendent James Glaisher was being paid as an Astronomical Assistant when he was appointed to the post of Superintendent on 1 November 1840.
-He retained his Astronomical Assistant’s salary, and was paid an additional sum from the Civil Services money until 1852 or 1853, when the full amount of his salary was once again paid by the Admiralty.
+As an example, James Glaisher, was being paid as an Astronomical Assistant when he was appointed to the post of Superintendent on 1 November 1840.
+He retained his Astronomical Assistant’s salary, and was paid an additional sum from the Civil Services money until 1852 or 1853, when the full amount of his Superintendent’s salary was paid by the Admiralty.

 In order to make the historic Greenwich Observations more useful, Airy proposed a programme to reduce the Lunar Observations.
 On 31 May 31 1838, the Treasury assented to the undertaking of the Lunar Reductions and allotted £2000 for it: preparations were made, and in the autumn seven computers were set to work.